Muse Score

 How to Get or Use This Tool

-Download for free on MuseScore's website.
+Download for free on MuseScore's website(link is external).
 If you are putting this onto a college provided computer, contact the student help desk for students or the IT helpdesk for employees.

 Platforms